bwya77/dynamic-editor-width/README.md

 # Dynamic Editor Width

 Dynamically adjust your editor's text width via a status bar input or per-note YAML settings for a personalized writing space.
+This extension was inspired by the [Editor Width Slider](https://github.com/MugishoMp/obsidian-editor-width-slider/tree/master) extension, but I have added additional features and changed how it renders the page so there is no more delay.

 ## Demo